 ～なくてはならない VS ～なければならない

-Just as how ～てはならない concerns prohibition （禁止） and is used in the written language not to describe personal matters but societal duties in regards to law and societal norms, ～なければならない is used for affirmative must commands.
-When the command of duty is directed towards individual responsibility rather than society or some institution as a whole, ～なくてはならない is acceptable.
+In the written language, these two "must" phrases are both most likely to be used.
+This is due to the use of ならない.
+They're both used not to describe personal matters, but to describe societal duties in regards to law and societal norms. ～なければならない is used for affirmative statements.
+When the sense of duty you're wishing to command somewhat is directed towards individual responsibility rather than society or some institution as a whole, ～なくてはならない is acceptable.

 The nation must directly ensure a bare minimal lifestyle to all citizens.

 Employees must record in the time recorder one's leave time.

 However, unlike straight-up prohibition, we find all four options ～なければならない・～なければいけない・～なくてはならない・～なくてはいけない acceptable in the spoken language.
 This is a perfect opportunity to get familiar with casual speech.

 The country must provide some minimal lifestyle to all its citizens.

 I have to go home and take care of my little sister.

 6. てめーは死ななきゃ。(Masculine; vulgar)